Sabbath or Sunday Worship Part 2 Series

 Religion: Sabbath or Sunday Worship Part 2- Justin Martyr

 Many Christians of today believe and practice Sunday as their worship day.
 Perhaps this belief is rooted in the teachings of their parents during their childhood or may be learned from someone associated with Christianity in their adulthood.
-Sunday is the worship day for Christians though it was not taught by Jesus and the apostles.
-Others follow this as a tradition, except for those who believe that Saturday is their seventh day like the Adventists.
-The Sunday believers blindly attribute the origin of the Sunday worship to the apostles.
+Sunday is the worship day for Christians though Jesus and the apostles did not teach it.
+Others follow this as a tradition, except for those who believe Saturday is their seventh day, like the Adventists.
+The Sunday believers blindly attribute the origin of Sunday worship to the apostles.
 Sabbath worship was never changed in the Bible.
-After the death of the apostles in the first century, new ideas were introduced into Christianity, such as the oneness of Christ became popular, the Jesus Only movement had overcome the teaching of the apostles, Paul’s teaching was adapted and the Jesus Only became the center among believers using John and Peter’s gospel for support.
+After the death of the apostles in the first century, new ideas were introduced into Christianity, such as the oneness of Christ becoming popular, the Jesus Only movement had overcome the teaching of the apostles, Paul’s teaching is adapted, and the Jesus Only became the center among believers using John and Peter’s gospel for support.

-The early church fathers such as Ignatius of Antioch, Clement of Alexandria, Irenaeus, doctor of the church, and Justin Martyr discredited the Sabbath observance and Tertullian of Carthage in the 3rd century AD.
-During the 4th century, as Christianity grows in large numbers it became the dominant religion.
-A threat to the Roman empire could be the reason why Emperor Constantine decreed under the influence of the Catholic church to make it illegal to observe the Sabbath as a rest day and became a working day.
-The decree made Christianity a legitimate religion and that stopped the persecutions of Christians.
+The early church fathers such as Ignatius of Antioch, Clement of Alexandria, Irenaeus, church doctor, and Justin Martyr discredited the Sabbath observance and Tertullian of Carthage in the 3rd century AD.
+During the 4th century, Christianity grew in large numbers and became the dominant religion.
+A threat to the Roman empire could be why Emperor Constantine decreed under the Catholic church’s influence to make it illegal to observe the Sabbath as a rest day and became a working day.
+The decree made Christianity a legitimate religion, stopping Christians’ persecution.
 Converting Christians to Judaism (proselytes) became illegal.

 Going back to the second century A. D, Justin Martyr’s First Apology Chapter 67 was a letter to Roman Emperor Antoninus Pius to defend the practice of the Christian faith.
 (English translation from Greek text) – Worship of the Christians made a way that Sunday is the weekly worship among Christians in Rome.
 The passage was made as a piece of evidence for weekly Sunday worship.

-But Sunday is the day on which we all hold our common assembly, because it is the first day on which God, having wrought a change in the darkness and matter, made the world, and Jesus Christ our Saviour on the same day rose from the dead.
-For He was crucified on the day before that of Saturn [Saturday]; and on the day after that of Saturn, which is the day of the Sun, having appeared to His apostles and disciples, He taught them those things, which we have submitted for your consideration.”
+But Sunday is the day we all hold our standard assembly because it is the first day God, having wrought a change in the darkness and matter, made the world.
+Moreover, Jesus Christ, our Saviour, rose from the dead on the same day, for He was crucified the day before that of Saturn [Saturday].
+So then, on the day after that of Saturn, the day of the Sun, having appeared to His apostles and disciples, He taught them those things, which we have submitted for your consideration.”

 God is all in all.